Place-Based Income Management

 Income management works by ensuring that part of the person’s payment is allocated to pay for priority items such as food, housing, clothing, utilities, education and medical care.
 Centrelink assists people on income management to identify their expenses and helps them adjust their allocations as required.

-Income management limits expenditure of income support payments on excluded items, including alcohol, tobacco, pornography, gambling goods and activities.
+Income management limits expenditure of income support payments on excluded items, including alcohol, tobacco, pornography, and gambling.
 There is no restriction on how a person can use the proportion of their payments that are not income managed.

 What percentage of a person’s Centrelink payment/s is income managed?